B0neShAd0w/Hacktoria/Collaborations/Follow the Black Rabbit.md

 ![black-bunny-organization-card](https://user-images.githubusercontent.com/117080369/210554727-53966de3-00ea-4c58-99ee-d7a3018e1227.jpeg)

-And a secret file, with a message:
+And a secret file, with the message:

 >Black rabbit, so sleek and so sly,\
 >With fur as dark as the starless night sky.\